 I’m not talking about the bank holding the mortgage on your home.
 Even if you think you own your home free and clear, you really don’t own it at all.
-You lease it from the government and it sets the terms and conditions that allow you to occupy the house or sell it to another lessee.
-The government owns the house and land in perpetuity and you can not alter this arrangement.
+You lease it from the State and it sets the terms and conditions that allow you to occupy the house or sell it to another lessee.
+The State owns the house and land in perpetuity and you can not alter this arrangement.

 When I was a kid my dad bought a new four-bedroom house in 1964 for about $28,000.
 He had a good job and stuck his financial neck out by taking on a whopping monthly payment of $190 on a twenty-five year mortgage.
 He and my mom would talk about how when they got the house paid off they would not have to pay the $190 every month and that would basically put them on Easy Street.

 My dad never made it the twenty five years.
 By the time my mom paid off the mortgage the monthly property tax bill was $450 per month!
 There is no way to pay that off once and for all and, in fact, it is subject to constant increase by political whim.
 Eventually the money paid in relentless property taxes exceeds the cost of the home.
 What was true for her is true for all homeowners.